awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **Can I try Lightsail instances for free?**
 Yes\!
 Whether you're an existing or new AWS customer, you get 750 hours of free usage of the $3\.50 USD Lightsail plan for free\.
 You also can try Lightsail plans that include a Windows Server license for free using the $8 USD Windows plan\.
 You can use your 750 hours of usage across as many instances as you like\.
 For example, you can run a single Lightsail instance for a whole month, or 10 Lightsail instances for 75 hours\.
 The free trial offer is only applicable to usage within the first calendar month from when you sign up to use Lightsail\.
+For a limited time, Lightsail is extending its free tier to include three months free on select instance plans\.
+The offer applies to new or existing AWS accounts who started using Lightsail on or after July 8, 2021\.
+Offer only applies to one bundle per account\.
+Standard charges apply after the first 750 hours of usage of the selected bundle each month\.
+You can use the following instance plans free for three months:
++ Linux/Unix instance plans: $3\.50 USD per month, $5 USD per month, and $10 USD per month
++ Windows instance plans: $8 USD per month, $12 USD per month, and $20 USD per month

 **What do Lightsail managed databases cost?**
 Lightsail managed databases come in 4 plan sizes and start at $15 USD per month for a 1GB RAM database instance with 40 GB of SSD storage and 100 GB data transfer allowance\.
 High Availability plans costs two times the Standard plan prices, because they run an additional database instance and storage disk in another Availability zone for redundancy\.